 They’re a great way to increase the value of dedicated customers.

 The mobile gaming industry is probably the best demonstration of how much incentives matter to users.

-Gaming apps have become genius at designing points, prizes, and rewards to get users to come back again and again.
+Gaming apps have become a genius at designing points, prizes, and rewards to get users to come back again and again.

 But even if leader boards and competitions don’t fit your product, it can still benefit from rewarding frequent users.

-For other apps, it might make more sense to focus on discounts and promo codes, or referral programs where both sender and receiver get an immediate benefit.
+For other apps, it might make more sense to focus on discounts and promo codes or referral programs where both sender and receiver get an immediate benefit.